 The Himalayan North region comprises the two states and two union territories of India at the northernmost Himalayan mountains: Himachal Pradesh, Jammu and Kashmir, Ladakh and Uttarakhand.
+Part of this region consists of the disputed territory of Kashmir between India, Pakistan and China.
 Eastern parts of Himalayan India are in the northern sections of Eastern India and North-Eastern India, which have their own regional articles.

 States and union territories

-• Azad Kashmir and Gilgit-Baltistan are claimed by India to be parts of Jammu and Kashmir and Ladakh respectively, although they are administered by Pakistan, which conversely claims Jammu and Kashmir and Ladakh.
+- Azad Kashmir and Gilgit-Baltistan are claimed by India to be parts of Jammu and Kashmir and Ladakh respectively, although they are administered by Pakistan, which conversely claims Jammu and Kashmir and Ladakh.
 Since Wikivoyage articles are written from a travel point of view, Azad Kashmir and Gilgit-Baltistan are not included in the Himalayan North region.
+This does not represent a political endorsement of any side in the conflict.

-• Aksai Chin is also claimed by India to be part of Ladakh.
-Since Wikivoyage articles are written from a travel point of view, Aksai Chin is not included in the Himalayan North region.
+- Aksai Chin and the Trans-Karakoram Tract is also claimed by India to be part of Ladakh, although they are administered by China.
+Since Wikivoyage articles are written from a travel point of view, Aksai Chin and the Trans-Karakoram Tract is not included in the Himalayan North region.
+This does not represent a political endorsement of any side in the conflict.

 Cities